What you will find on this page

 - How Connected Care supports patient care

-Connected Care is a transformational approach to hearing care where patient data and insights connect across different care settings – from the surgical suite to the clinic, and into a patient’s everyday life.
+Connected Care is a transformational approach to hearing care where patient data and insights seamlessly connect across different care settings – from the surgical suite to the clinic, and into a patient’s everyday life.

 We know how important your patients, their progress and hearing outcomes are to you.
 We also understand that prioritising quality patient care as you face increasing demands on your time can be a challenge.
-Connected Care offers new tools that are designed to give you the flexibility to customise patient care, increase clinic efficiency and maximise your time - so you can focus on what matters most.
+Connected Care offers new tools that give you the flexibility to customise patient care, increase clinic efficiency and maximise your time - so you can focus on what matters most.

 Supporting patient care

-- stay connected to your patients and monitor their performance in the clinic and the real world
+- stay connected to your patients and better monitor their performance in the clinic and the real world

 - increase clinic efﬁciency, enabling you to provide quality, convenient care to an increasing patient base

 - empower patients to manage their devices and hearing experience

 This material is intended for health professionals.
 If you are a consumer, please seek advice from your health professional about treatments for hearing loss.
 Outcomes may vary, and your health professional will advise you about the factors which could affect your outcome.
 Always read the instructions for use.
 Not all products are available in all countries.
 Please contact your local Cochlear representative for product information.

 In Australia, Cochlear™ Nucleus® implant systems are intended for the treatment of moderately severe to profound hearing loss.